Moxzii/Moxzii/README.md

 !!!!!
 Racism, Homophobia, Ableism, Fatphobia/Fat jokes, Rape Jokes, & other forms of assholeism & bigotry will not b tolerated !!!! ( ` ᴖ ´ )

-please b nice 2 me!!!! i'm a bit slow and very sensitive!!! i will start crying !!!!! (ó﹏ò｡)
+.ೀ Please b nice 2 me!!!! i'm a bit slow and very sensitive!!! i will start crying !!!!! (ó﹏ò｡)

-LMK if u need anything or if im behaving in a way that makes u uncomfy!!!! ദ്ദി◝ ⩊ ◜)
+Lmk if u need anything or if im behaving in a way that makes u uncomfy!!!! ദ്ദി◝ ⩊ ◜)